yomergonzalez/subte/README.md

 # Subte App

 A new Flutter application.

-It shows the current available trips.
+It shows the current available trips and service alerts.

 ## Getting Started